Trade directory · Austin metro · Texas

 Insurance Minimums

-General liability minimum $300,000 recommended.
+General liability minimum $300,000 recommended, though not state-required.
 Workers compensation required if employing others.
-Vehicle insurance required for commercial vehicles.
-Austin may require $1M liability for municipal contracts.
+Commercial clients typically require $1M general liability and $2M umbrella coverage.

 § C · Path to license